JinyangJiangAI/Quantile-based-Policy-Optimization/README.md

 The codes are implementable on both Windows and Linux with Python 3.9 and PyTorch 1.9.0+cu111.

 ## How to Run
-For the first experiment "fair_lottery", you can start the training with
+For the first two experiments, "toy_example" and "fair_lottery", you can start the training with
 ```
 python train.py
 ```